denten-books/plain-text/6-conclusion.md

 and reading implements---the keyboard, the hard drive, and the screen---is in essence an ad-hoc, historically contingent, and ultimately permeable system of information exchange.
-But to recover the sign in full we must enact a media archeology at all layers and sites of the inscription.
+But to recover the sign in full we must enact a media archaeology at all layers and sites of the inscription.

 I am tempted to believe in conclusion, like others have before me, that I am on my way to enacting something like "machine phenomenology" or "systems